irisida/go-microservices/03-testing/readme.md

 ```

 We can observe that:
-- We have two returns to test
+- We have two `returns` to test
 - we have an error scenario where a user is not found.
 - We have a return where a user was matched.

 We can tell that the type of things we will want to check in the error situation are:
-- an error was raised
+- an `error` was raised
-- the error code was as expected
+- the error `Code` was as expected
-- the error message was correct
+- the error `Message` was correct
-- the http.StatusCode is correct.
+- the `http.StatusCode` is correct.

 Just as for a valid situation we should ensure:
-- the expected and actual ID do match
+- the expected and actual `ID` do match
 - Other values are as expected.

 This fits the unit model in that we have a mocked database and this is a situation that can be mocked quite trivially and is isolated processing therefore it makes for a good unit test basis.
 So let's see how that looks.
 Note, we will use an additional import here as Go has no built-in assert library as found in some other languages but we have a 3rd party tool that offers the same job.
 If you object to a 3rd party addition for test code simplification you can achieve the same results with `if statements` and supply the testing object, the expected condition and the actual condition.